-Dr. Lori Ross is a Senior Scientist in the Social and Epidemiological Research Department at the Centre for Addiction and Mental Health (CAMH) in Toronto.
+Dr. Lori Ross is a Senior Scientist in the Health Systems and Health Equity Research at the Centre for Addiction and Mental Health (CAMH) in Toronto.
 She is the leader of the Re:searching for LGBTQ Health Team at CAMH.
 Lori is also Associate Professor in the Department of Psychiatry, Dalla Lana School of Public Health, and Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto.

 Lori uses a combination of quantitative and qualitative approaches in her research work, with a strong focus on integrating the principles of community-based research.
 Much of her research focuses on understanding the mental health and service needs of marginalized populations including lesbian, gay, bisexual, trans and queer (LGBTQ) people, in order to improve access to services for these communities.

 Lori’s most important job is being a Mom to her 6-year-old daughter.
 Back when she used to have free time, she enjoyed gardening and reading Canadian fiction.
 She feels immensely privileged to get paid to do work that she loves, in the service of her own community, and together with a fabulous team who are all so passionate about social justice.

 Lesley joined the Re:searching for LGBTQ Health team in June 2010.
 From June 2010 to August 2012, she was responsible for many of the team’s administrative tasks.
 She also contributed significantly to the Creating Our Families study and its associated knowledge translation (KT) activities.

 Since September 2012, Lesley has contributed to the team on a volunteer basis, largely working with Lori on KT activities and a project examining the relationship between geographic place of residence and risk for postpartum depression.